Force, metric, or mass: Disambiguating causes of uniform gravity: Introduction

-A spacetime-dependent Higgs VEV is analogous to a density gradient in refractive media (Fig.~\ref{fig:schematic}).
-As first noted by Anderson \cite{Anderson63,Shi2016effective}, photons become massive particles in plasmas, whose dispersion relation $\omega^2=\omega_p^2+c^2k^2$ allows one to identify the plasma frequency $\omega_p=\sqrt{e^2n_0/\epsilon_0m_e}$ as the photon mass.
-When the plasma density $n_0$ is nonuniform, refraction occurs, which mimics effects of gravity \cite{Eddington1920}.
-However, if one is unaware of the plasma, then the bending of light rays would require some spurious forces or spacetime curvature to explain.
+A spacetime-dependent Higgs VEV is analogous to a varying refractive index of an optical medium.
+For example, in plasmas, photons become massive particles \cite{Anderson63,Shi2016effective}, whose dispersion relation $\omega^2=\omega_p^2+c^2k^2$ allows one to identify the plasma frequency $\omega_p^2=e^2n_0/\epsilon_0m_e$ as the photon mass.
+Here, $e$ is the electron charge, $m_e$ is the electron mass, and $\epsilon_0$ is the permittivity of free space.
+When the plasma density $n_0$ has spatial gradients, light rays bend due to refraction.
+Moreover, when the plasma density varies in time, photon frequencies change.
+Analogously, in the case of the Higgs expectation value, a spatial gradient changes the momentum and a temporal gradient changes the energy of massive particles.
+If the gradients are present but one is unaware of them, then trajectories of particles would require some spurious forces or spacetime curvatures to explain.

-To quantify the effects, let us focus on a classical particle, namely, the geometric-optics approximation of a quantum wave packet.
-The classical trajectory $x^\mu(\tau)$ on a prescribed background field is described by the action
+In addition to altering trajectories of massive particles, a nonconstant Higgs expectation value also causes apparent photon frequency shifts.
+In one scenario, we can measure the photon frequency using an atomic clock, whose rate is proportional to the Rydberg energy $\text{R}_\text{y}=m_ee^4/32\pi^2\epsilon_0^2\hbar^2$.
+Alternatively, we can measure the photon wavelength using a grating, whose size is proportional to the Bohr radius $a_\text{B}=4\pi\epsilon_0\hbar^2/m_ee^2$.
+Notice that when the electron mass is larger, clocks tick faster and rulers span shorter.
+Consequently, a photon appears to change color if its emitter and detector are located at two spacetime locations where the Higgs expectation values are different.